BRIDGE: Predicting Human Task Completion Time From Model Performance: Experiments

 We use METR to learn the calibration mapping between latent task difficulty $b$ and human completion time.
 Concretely, after fitting the 2PL IRT model on the response matrix from all benchmarks, we regress $\log h_i$ on $b_i$ to obtain the log-linear mapping used throughout the paper.

 We apply this calibration to estimate human completion time on benchmarks without exact time annotations.
-We validate this on a set of out of distribution benchmarks, which require extended multi-step reasoning or workflow execution.
-We use SWE-Bench verified \citep{jimenez2024swebench}, MLE-bench \citep{chan2025mlebenchevaluatingmachinelearning}, GDPval \citep{patwardhan2025gdpvalevaluatingaimodel}, and Cybench \citep{zhang2025cybench}, to test how well we can estimate the human completion time, and to forecast trends without human time annotations.
+We validate this on a set of out-of-distribution benchmarks, which require extended multi-step reasoning or workflow execution.
+We use SWE-Bench verified \cite{jimenez2024swebench}, MLE-bench \cite{chan2025mlebenchevaluatingmachinelearning}, GDPval \cite{patwardhan2025gdpvalevaluatingaimodel}, and Cybench \cite{zhang2025cybench}, to test how well we can estimate human completion time and to forecast trends without human time annotations.